 I grew up in Paducah, KY in the 80s, and I grew up pretty sick.
 I was an emergency C-section kid, had mononucleosis when I was young that hospitalized me for close to a month, and brutal tonsil and throat infections that led to tonsillectomy.
 We had a permanent bottle of bubble gum flavored amoxicillin in the fridge.
 (Does anyone else remember that stuff?
 It was delicious, lol.)
-I have ADHD that I am still learning to manage even now, in my mid-30s, but my (amazing) mom refused Ritalin and gave me tools to help me learn and (somewhat) focus.
+I have ADHD that I am still learning to manage even now, in my mid-30s.
+But my (amazing) mom refused Ritalin and gave me tools to help me learn and (somewhat) focus.

-If you’re new to the site, please click here to learn more of the nuts and bolts.
+If you’re new to the site, please click here to learn more about the nuts and bolts.
 But, the story is simple.
 For years I have noticed a need in HOW healthcare is practiced—doctors, nutritionists, chiropractors, nurse practitioners, acupuncturists, you name it.
-We all practice different forms of healthcare, yes, but I can see that our implementation needs an overhaul.
+We all practice different forms of healthcare, yes.
+But. our implementation needs an overhaul.

 And, ultimately, that’s what this project is all about.
 It’s about working to create a better context in which to practice (practitioner), receive care (patient), and learn (information).
 It’s that simple.
 I probably speak most often and most naturally as a practitioner because I’ve worked as a nutritionist in my private practice for many years.
 But, we are all also a patient.
 And, we all must engage, at least to some degree, in educating ourselves and gaining access to the information that is needed to keep our bodies healthy and functional.
-And so that is how this idea is organized…practitioner, patient, and information.